 - Long story short, anywhere insects are, spiders will want to be.

 If you have ever cleared spider webs from your home, with either a broom (or your face) you know how much of a nuisance they can be.
 For many folks, common house spiders, webs, and the occasional jump scare are the only problems they cause.
 However, there are two spiders, the black widow and brown recluse that, if threatened or disturbed, may pose a serious threat to your health.

 Here at Parkway Pest Services, we want you to feel safe from spiders, so we have the solution for you.
 We know how daunting dealing with spiders can be, especially after they have invaded your home.
-If you are looking for residential pest control services, which are designed to suit your needs, contact us today!
+If you are looking for residential pest control services, or commercial pest services, which are designed to suit your needs, contact us today!